 Paternity Leave

 Paternity leave is a provision that enables you to take leave in addition to your annual leave entitlement allowing you to support your partner, help share the childcare responsibilities and spend quality time with your new child.
-Paternity Leave allows new parents to take up to 2 weeks paid leave following the birth or adoption of a child.
+Paternity Leave allows new parents to take up to 2 weeks paid leave, either as two non-consecutive weeks or two consecutive weeks (but not odd days) following the birth or adoption of a child.

 You will be entitled to take Paternity leave if: